U.S. says Google breakup may be needed to end violations of antitrust law

 Republicans often complain that social media companies including Google take action to reduce the spread of conservative viewpoints on their platforms.
 Lawmakers have sought, without explaining how, to use antitrust laws to compel Big Tech to stop these alleged limitations.

-Shares of Alphabet rose nearly 1% after news the government lawsuit was imminent.
+Shares of Alphabet were down less than 1% around midday on Tuesday after the lawsuit was filed.
 There was some doubt in the markets that Washington lawmakers will actually come together and take action, according to Neil Campling, head of tech media and telecom research at Mirabaud Securities in London.

 “It’s like locking the proverbial door after the horse has bolted.
 Google has already got the monopolistic position, has invested billions in infrastructure, AI, technologies, software, engineering and talent.
 You can’t simply unwind a decade of significant progress.”

+This means that rival search engines never get the scale they need to improve their algorithms, and grow, the complaint said.

+“General search services, search advertising, and general search text advertising require complex algorithms that are constantly learning which organic results and ads best respond to user queries,” the government said in its complaint.
+“By using distribution agreements to lock up scale for itself and deny it to others, Google unlawfully maintains its monopolies.”

-The 11 states which joined the lawsuit all have Republican attorneys general.
+The 11 states that joined the lawsuit all have Republican attorneys general.

 More lawsuits could be in the offing since probes by state attorneys general into Google’s broader businesses are under way, as well as an investigation of its broader digital advertising businesses.
-A group of attorneys general led by Texas is expected to file a separate lawsuit focused on digital advertising as soon as November, while a group led by Colorado is contemplating a more expansive lawsuit against Google.
+Attorneys general led by Texas are expected to file a separate lawsuit focused on digital advertising as soon as November, while a group led by Colorado is contemplating a more expansive lawsuit against Google.

-The lawsuit comes more than a year after the Justice Department and Federal Trade Commission began antitrust investigations into four big tech companies: Amazon.com Inc AMZN.O, Apple Inc AAPL.O, Facebook Inc FB.O and Google.
+The lawsuit comes more than a year after the Justice Department and Federal Trade Commission began antitrust investigations into four big tech companies: Amazon.com Inc , Apple Inc, Facebook Inc and Google.

 Seven years ago, the FTC settled an antitrust probe into Google over alleged bias in its search function to favor its products, among other issues.
 The settlement came over the objections of some FTC staff attorneys.